-Services that are covered for you What you must pay when you get these services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital. • Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services someone else.
+All other components of blood are covered beginning with the first pint used.Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
-Outpatient observation cost-sharing is explained in Outpatient Hospital Observation.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+If You Have Medicare - Ask !
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital- Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Deductible applies.
-Covered services include mental health care services that require a hospital stay.
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.
-You pay the 2024 Original Medicare cost-sharing amounts. \$1,632 deductible; \$0 copayment each day for days 1 to 60; \$408 copayment each day for days 61 to 90; \$816 copayment each day for days 91 to 150 (lifetime reserve days).
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+You pay the 2025 Original Medicare cost-sharing amounts.
+You pay a \$1,676 deductible for each Medicare-covered stay \$0 copayment per day for days 1-60 \$419 copayment per day for days 61-90 \$838 copayment per day for each lifetime reserve day (up to 60 days over your lifetime) You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required .